Pennsylvania murder suspect found hiding in washing machine

 ATLANTIC CITY, N.J.
-(WHTM) – A Pennsylvania murder suspect was arrested by police in New Jersey after being found hiding in a washing machine.
+(WHTM) – A Pennsylvania murder suspect was arrested by police in New Jersey after he was found hiding in a washing machine.

-According to the Montgomery County District Attorney’s office, Cody Reed and Marquise Johnson were wanted for the murder of Daquan Tucker after his body was found near the Schuylkill River Trail with multiple gunshot wounds last month.
+According to the Montgomery County District Attorney’s office, Cody Reed and Marquise Johnson had been wanted in connection with last month’s murder of Daquan Tucker, after Tucker’s body was found with multiple gunshot wounds near the Schuylkill River Trail in Montgomery County.

 On April 6, U.S. Marshals, with assistance from Atlantic City Police and the Atlantic City Police SWAT, located Reed and Johnson at an Airbnb in Atlantic City.
 Reed was found in the apartment and arrested without incident.